-I worked in print advertising and design in New York and much of what was involved was collaborating on good copy, weaving in text and image.
-Advertising is terribly evil and manipulative.
-That probably sounds worse than I intend, but the creative work is satisfying, especially when you're able to see your efforts national magazines like Good Housekeeping, Redbook, and Cosmopolitan.
-The shop I worked with, Momentum, worked locally and nationally.
-It was loud and rambuctious.
-The boss was an all-around good guy.
-He was business-minded, didn't keep track of vacation days, and was always quick with a quip.
+I worked in an advertising shop in New York.
+Much of my time was spent collaborating on copy and designing pirnt ads and campaigns.
+Advertising is terribly evil and manipulative, but also satisfying— especially when you're able to see your team’s effort in magazines including Good Housekeeping, Redbook, and Cosmopolitan.
+My boss’ shop, Momentum, worked with local and national brands.
+The pit was loud and rambuctious.
+Dude was a good boss.
+He was business-minded, friendly with clients and employees, didn't keep track of vacation days, and was always quick with a quip.

 Me: “I was just thinki—”